Silhouette photography is a great way to add interest to an image. They make a scene feel dramatic or dreamy.

-For example, if you accidentally set the wrong white balance or set your camera to an undesired preset.
+For example, if you set the wrong white balance.
+Or if you set your camera to an undesired preset.

-The idea behind shooting in RAW is that all the information captured by the sensor.
+The idea behind shooting in RAW is that it retains all the information captured by the sensor.

-The only disadvantage of shooting RAW is that the image files will be really large, about 4-5 times larger than JPEGs.
+The only disadvantage of shooting RAW is that the image files will be large.
+They’re about 4-5 times larger than JPEGs.

 Make sure you have a memory card that has enough room for all your RAW images and has a fast write speed (90MB/s or greater).

 If you do shoot RAW, white balance actually should not be as much of an issue.

 Or use its auto white balance setting if you are unsure about which white balance mode you should choose.

 Composing Your Silhouette Photography Shot

-These and other principles, such as the use of leading lines and visual weight, should be chosen depending on the aesthetics and message you want to convey.
+There are other principles too, such as the use of leading lines and visual weight.
+Choose them depending on the aesthetics and message you want to convey.

-When composing your shot, never stare directly at the sun or look at it through your viewfinder when your camera is pointed towards it.
-This can damage your eyes.
+When composing your shot, never stare straight at the sun.
+And don’t look at it through your viewfinder when you’re pointing your camera towards it.

-At sunrise and sunset it is usually possible to look at the sun when it’s less bright and close to the horizon line.
+At sunrise and sunset, it is usually possible to look at the sun when it’s less bright and close to the horizon line.

 The Rule of Thirds

 The idea behind the rule of thirds is to divide your image up into equal vertical and horizontal thirds.

-Most modern cameras can display the standard rule of thirds grid while using live view which will help you a lot when you are taking silhouette images.
+Most modern cameras can display the standard rule of thirds grid while using live view.
+This will help you a lot when you are taking silhouette images.

 The Golden Ratio (and the Fibonacci Spiral)

-It’s best to just memorise the pattern.
+It’s best to memorise the pattern.
 Then use your best judgement of where elements are in relation to it when compose your photo.

 Other Composition Tips for Silhouette Photography

-- Look at the contours of the subject(s) and areas you are silhouetting and think about how they will look when
+leading lines to draw attention to the silhouetted subjects; Look at the contours of the subject(s) and areas you are silhouetting.
+Think about how they will look when

 Silhouettes in Black and White Photography

-Colour silhouette photography can certainly look strong, dramatically and powerful, but black and white silhouette photographs have their own attention-grabbing qualities.
+Colour silhouette photography can look strong, dramatical and powerful.
+But black and white silhouette photographs have their own attention-grabbing qualities.

-Stripping away all the colours ends up drawing greater attention to the form of of the subject and converting your silhouette photography to black and white will give your images a certain dreamy, melancholic, or even dark feel.
+So try c onverting your silhouette photography to black and white.
+It will give your images a certain dreamy, melancholic, or even dark feel.
 Conclusion